dkarpa/dkarpa.github.io/_projects/dig_gov.md

 ## Understanding Support for Algorithmic Governance in Autocracies

 Algorithmic governance systems (AGS) — such as facial recognition, automated decision-making, digital monitoring, and large-scale data integration — are rapidly spreading across developing and authoritarian states.
-Kazakhstan, a key hub in China’s **Digital Silk Road**, is one of the earliest and most enthusiastic adopters.
+Kazakhstan, a key hub in China’s **Digital Silk Road**, is one of the earliest adopters.

 AGS offer a dual promise: